 She started feeling exhausted all the time and became so depressed that some days she barely had enough energy and motivation to take care of her kids or make it though a whole workday.
-In fact, she had to switch her job to part-time just to cope, but this had an impact on her income and self-esteem, which only added to her depression.
+In fact, she had to switch her job to part-time just to cope.
+This had an impact on her income and self-esteem, which only added to her depression.

 Karen sent me a photograph of her belly when it was bloated.
-She was often asked if she was pregnant and indeed, I’d have thought she was 7 months pregnant from the photo – her distended belly stood out in start contrast to her otherwise tall, slim figure.
+She was often asked if she was pregnant and indeed, I’d have thought she was 7 months pregnant from the photo.
+Her distended belly stood out in stark contrast to her otherwise tall, slim figure.